 Kneading, rolling, and cutting fresh-made pasta dough:

 I use my hand-cranked pasta roller, the little machine works great.
-However, if you have the skills, the same results can be achieved with a rolling pin.
+If you have the skills, the same results can be achieved with a rolling pin.

 Rolling fresh pasta: